REGnosys/rosetta-code-generators/README.md

 ### What is it

-*Rosetta* is an open source DSL comprising of a grammar and a set of code generators.
+*Rosetta* is an open source DSL comprising a grammar and a set of code generators.
 To learn more, visit the [*Rosetta DSL* repository](https://github.com/REGnosys/rosetta-dsl), which is also public.

 The DSL repository has 2 built-in code generators:
  - [Java](https://www.oracle.com/java/).
 See code generator [here](https://github.com/REGnosys/rosetta-dsl/blob/master/com.regnosys.rosetta/src/com/regnosys/rosetta/generator/java/object/ModelObjectGenerator.xtend)